IPhone addiction may be a virtue, not a vice for investors

 Social media companies, not hardware makers, are more deserving of any addiction-related scrutiny, some said.

-Jordan Waldrep, who invests in alcohol, tobacco and gambling stocks as manager of the USA Mutuals Vice Fund, said blaming Apple for their customer’s addiction was analogous to blaming makers of cigarette packs instead of tobacco companies.
+Jordan Waldrep, who invests in alcohol, tobacco and gambling stocks as manager of the USA Mutuals Vice Fund, said blaming Apple for its customers’ addiction was analogous to blaming makers of cigarette packs instead of tobacco companies.

 “The social media, the cigarettes, are the addictive product,” he said.
-Waldrep’s Vice fund does not own Apple but he said he would consider including social-media companies.
+Waldrep’s Vice fund does not own Apple, but Waldrep said he would consider including social media companies.

 Kim Forrest, senior portfolio manager and vice president at Fort Pitt Capital Group, agreed that companies like Facebook, Twitter Inc and Snap Inc might be more at risk than Apple if investors and regulators push back on how much time people spend on mobile devices.